AC Milan to sign Brahim Diaz from Real Madrid on two-year loan

 The Rossoneri are going to cover Diaz's full salary through to the end of 2022-23, but no option to buy will be included in the final deal.

-The Spain international still harbours ambitions to make the grade at Real, who have no desire to sell.
+The Spain international still harbours ambitions to make the grade at Real, who have no desire to sell, but he will spend the next two seasons in Italy.

 When will the move be announced?

-Milan are currently putting the final touches on their negotiations with Real, and it is expected that Diaz will be officially unveiled at San Siro for a second successive year by the end of the week.
+Milan are currently putting the final touches on their negotiations with Real, and it is expected that Diaz, who will wear the No.10 shirt, will be officially unveiled at San Siro for a second successive year by the end of the week.

 The terms of the loan could end up costing the Rossoneri a grand total of €3 million, but the Blancos loanee is eager to return to Milan and head coach Stefano Pioli is planning to hand him a central role.